juleanrod/University-Records/README.md

 # University Records

-An application built with the porpuse to manage grades/records for an university and apply what I have learned so far using Java
+An application built with the purpose to manage grades/records for an university and apply what I have learned so far using Java

 # How It's Made